ACRE Resource Center

 You will find below a list of initiatives and information provided by EPA members, the EPA is not responsible for materials or information provided in third party websites.

-Self help material from the Pompidou Group
+Self-help Material from the Pompidou Group

-(These recommendations were developed in 2022 at the request of the Ukrainian Ministry of Interior, in light of the traumatic situations experienced by the Ukrainian population due to the ongoing Russian hostilities in Ukraine, but are applicable in any interaction or communication with affected persons.)
+The Pompidou Group, together with leading European psycho-trauma experts, has developed recommendations on how people can better interact and communicate with persons who have experienced a crisis or difficult life event.
+(These recommendations were developed in 2022 at the request of the Ukrainian Ministry of Interior, in light of the traumatic situations experienced by the Ukrainian population due to the ongoing Russian hostilities in Ukraine, but they are applicable in any interaction or communication with affected persons.)

 The recommendations are now available in 10 languages, which can be downloaded below: